kahinimehta/HanabiTask/implementation_details.md

 - Knows true sequence (game objective)
 - Can see participant's cards
 - Cannot see its own cards
--  Must rely on hints to learn about own cards
+-  Must rely on hints to learn about own cards (color and positino info required to play)

 **Data Structures**: